Schendylops: Description

-Centipedes in this genus feature two rows of filaments on the claws of the second maxillae, sternal pore fields on leg-bearing segments, two pores on each coxopleuron, and ultimate legs with seven segments but no claw.
-The pleurites of the second maxillae are not fused to the coxosternum.
+Centipedes in this genus feature second maxillae that each end in a claw fringed by two rows of filaments, one on the dorsal edge and the other on the ventral edge.
+The pleurites of the second maxillae are not fused to the adjacent coxosternite.
+The sternites feature fields of pores on at least some leg-bearing segments.
+The basal element of each of the ultimate legs (coxopleuron) features two pores.
+These pores connect to coxal organs with a simple structure (with each pore connecting to a single gland through a single duct that does not branch) rather than a composite structure (with multiple ducts from distinct glands converging to connect to each pore).
+Each of the ultimate legs features seven segments and a distal end with no claw, which is either absent or replaced by a small spine or a hairy tubercle.

 Species in this genus range from 1 to 7 cm in length and have from 27 to 87 pairs of legs.

-This genus is notable for including the two species that feature the fewest legs (27 pairs) in the order Geophilomorpha.
-Both of these species are found in Brazil: males in the species Schendylops ramirezi have only 27 pairs of legs, while females have 29, and males in the species S. oligopus have 27 or 29 (usually 29), while females have 31.
-Furthermore, S. ramirezi is one of only two species in this order in which females have only 29 leg pairs (the other species, Dinogeophilus oligopodus, has 29 in each sex).
-Both S. ramirezi and S. oligopus are also notable for their small sizes, reaching only 7 mm and 10 mm in length, respectively.

 Females of the African species S. caledonicus have from 81 to as many as 87 pairs, the maximum recorded in this genus.
 This species is also notable for its large size, reaching 65 mm in length.
 Other species in this genus noted for their large size include the Brazilian species S. demelloi and S. gounellei, which can each reach 70 mm (2.8 in) in length.

+This genus includes the two species that feature the fewest legs (27 pairs) in the order Geophilomorpha.
+Both of these species are found in Brazil: males in the species S. ramirezi have only 27 pairs of legs, while females have 29, and males in the species S. oligopus have 27 or 29 (usually 29), while females have 31.
+Furthermore, S. ramirezi is one of only two species in this order in which females have only 29 leg pairs (the other species, Dinogeophilus oligopodus, has 29 in each sex).
+Both S. ramirezi and S. oligopus are also notable for their small sizes, reaching only 7 mm and 10 mm in length, respectively.